My kids have always loved cereal bars. I never got it…they were too sweet for me.

 Whisk the dry ingredients together in a medium bowl.

 In a liquid measuring cup, whisk the wet ingredients.
 Pour into the dry mix and blend until a soft dough is formed.
-You may add a couple tablespoons milk if it is necessary.
+You may add a couple tablespoons milk or more applesauce if it is necessary.
+I use my hands to mix thoroughly and add more applesauce if the dough in a bit dry, you want it slightly sticky.
 Divide the dough in half.

 Any of the links in my posts may be affiliate links.
 If you click on them and make a purchase, I might make a commission.
 Your support is much appreciated and pays for the cost of running this free resource!